 Titanium is a chemical element originated from Titans, the sons of the Earth goddess of Greek mythology.
 It was first mentioned in 1791 and observed by W. Gregor.
 The isolation was later accomplished and announced by J. Berzelius.
 “Ti” is the canonical chemical symbol of titanium.
 Its atomic number in the periodic table of elements is 22 with location at Period 4 and Group 4, belonging to the d-block.
 The relative atomic mass of titanium is 47.867(1) Dalton, the number in the brackets indicating the uncertainty.

 Related Product: Titanium (Ti) Sputtering Target

-Our materials are carefully handled to prevent damage during storage and transportation and to preserve the quality of our products in their original condition.
+Our rotatory titanium sputtering target are carefully handled to prevent damage during storage and transportation and to preserve the quality of our products in their original condition.

-Stanford Advanced Materials specializes in producing high purity Rotatory Titanium sputtering targets with the highest possible density and smallest possible average grain sizes for use in semiconductor, chemical vapor deposition (CVD) and physical vapor deposition (PVD) display and optical applications.
+SAM specializes in producing high purity rotatory titanium sputtering target with the highest possible density and smallest possible average grain sizes for use in semiconductor, chemical vapor deposition (CVD) and physical vapor deposition (PVD) display and optical applications.